openshift-cs/rosaworkshop/OSD4/12-hpa.md

 After confirming that the autoscaler did spin up new pods, switch to Grafana to visually see the resource consumption of the pods and see how the workloads were distributed.

-Go to the following url `https://grafana-openshift-monitoring.<number>.<clustername>.openshiftapps.com`
+Go to the following url `https://grafana-openshift-monitoring.<cluster-id>.<shard-id>.p1.openshiftapps.com`  (ie: https://grafana-openshift-monitoring.apps.demo-cluster.a1b2.p1.openshiftapps.com/)

 ![Grafana](images/12-grafana-home.png)